 ii.
 Organic chemistry with laboratory, one semester (4 semester hours) are required.

 iii.
 Biochemistry.
-Three or 4 semester hours are required.
+Minimum of 3 semester hours.
 Lab is not required.

 The student should have knowledge of chemical equilibrium and thermodynamics, acid/base chemistry, the nature of ions in solution and redox reactions, the structure of molecules with special emphasis on bio-organic compounds, reaction rates, binding coefficients, reaction mechanisms involved in enzyme kinetics and other applications to the understanding of living systems.
 Also important is a basic understanding of the structure of nucleic acids, including how they store and transfer information.